18F/development-guide/project_setup/README.md

 elements that should be present on every project.
 This document aims to detail those elements and provide suggested tools and resources.

+### Docker

+We're piloting Docker as a dependency management solution so that all developers can get started quickly.
+See our [initial recommendations](./docker/) for using Docker for development.

 ### Initialization Checklist

 This list is aspirational, but a good place to start.
 Not all of these